linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 To make sure sensitive services are not mirrored and cluster performance is impacted by the creation or deletion of services, we require that services be explicitly exported.
-For the purposes of this guide, we will be mirroring the `podinfo` service from the `east` cluster to the `west` cluster.
+For the purposes of this guide, we will be exporting the `podinfo` service from the `east` cluster to the `west` cluster.
 To do this, we must first export the `podinfo` service in the `east` cluster.
 You can do this by running: